graevy/graevy/README.md

-working on projects to learn python and C++
+working on projects to learn better python, C++, and rust!

 email me at avry@pm.me